-The Commission also recognizes that a charge offense system has drawbacks of its own.
-One of the most important is its potential to turn over to the prosecutor the power to determine the sentence by increasing or decreasing the number (or content) of the counts in an indictment.
+The Commission recognized that a charge offense system has drawbacks of its own.
+One of the most important is the potential it affords prosecutors to influence sentences by increasing or decreasing the number of counts in an indictment.
 Of course, the defendant's actual conduct (that which the prosecutor can prove in court) imposes a natural limit upon the prosecutor's ability to increase a defendant's sentence.
 Moreover, the Commission has written its rules for the treatment of multicount convictions with an eye toward eliminating unfair treatment that might flow from count manipulation.
-For example, the guidelines treat a three-count indictment, each count of which charges sale of 100 grams of heroin, or theft of \$10,000, the same as a single-count indictment charging sale of 300 grams of heroin or theft of \$30,000.
-Further, a sentencing court may control any inappropriate manipulation of the indictment through use of its power to depart from the specific guideline sentence.
-Finally, the Commission will closely monitor problems arising out of count manipulation and will make appropriate adjustments should they become necessary.
+For example, the guidelines treat a three-count indictment, each count of which charges sale of 100 grams of heroin or theft of \$10,000, the same as a single-count indictment charging sale of 300 grams of heroin or theft of \$30,000.
+Furthermore, a sentencing court may control any inappropriate manipulation of the indictment through use of its departure power.
+Finally, the Commission will closely monitor charging and plea agreement practices and will make appropriate adjustments should they become necessary.